Skip to main content

 3. On the Item Types/Modules subtab:

-• A row is listed for each specification present in the file.
+• Each row represents a specification present in the file.

-• For ReqIF files exported from Jama Connect, these specifications correspond to sets containing one or more items.
+• For ReqIF files exported from Jama Connect, these specifications correspond to sets or components containing one or more items.

-• For ReqIF files exported from DOORS, these specifications correspond to modules containing one or more objects.
+• For ReqIF files exported from DOORS and DOORS Next, these specifications correspond to modules containing one or more objects.

-• When these specifications are imported into Jama Connect, each specification is imported as an individual set in the Jama Connect Explorer Tree.
+• When these specifications are imported into Jama Connect, each specification is imported as an individual set or component in the Jama Connect Explorer Tree.

-1. Set the ON/OFF toggle to ON for each attribute (field value) that you want to import.
+4. In the Container/Set Attributes section, set the ON/OFF toggle to ON for each attribute (field value) that you want to populate when creating sets in Jama Connect.

 Note

-If you attempt to map multiple fields in the ReqIF file to the same Jama Connect field, only one mapping is honored; all other mappings are ignored.
+If you try to map multiple fields in the ReqIF file to the same Jama Connect field, only one mapping is honored; all others are ignored.

 5. Select Save.